Joy-less/EncryptionMaid/README.md

 ## Disclaimer

-This implementation has not been audited, so use at your own risk.
+This implementation has been tested but not audited, so use at your own risk.